aws/aws-node-termination-handler/config/helm/aws-node-termination-handler/README.md

 --- | --- | ---
 `enableScheduledEventDraining` | [EXPERIMENTAL] If true, drain nodes before the maintenance window starts for an EC2 instance scheduled event | `false`
-`enableSpotInterruptionDraining` | If true, drain nodes when the spot interruption termination notice is received | `true` `enableRebalanceMonitoring` | If true, cordon nodes when the rebalance recommendation notice is received | `false` `enableRebalanceDraining` | If true, drain nodes when the rebalance recommendation notice is received | `false` `useHostNetwork` | If `true`, enables `hostNetwork` for the Linux DaemonSet.
+`enableSpotInterruptionDraining` | If true, drain nodes when the spot interruption termination notice is received | `true` `enableRebalanceDraining` | If true, drain nodes when the rebalance recommendation notice is received | `false` `enableRebalanceMonitoring` | If true, cordon nodes when the rebalance recommendation notice is received.
+If you'd like to drain the node in addition to cordoning, then also set `enableRebalanceDraining`. | `false`
+`useHostNetwork` | If `true`, enables `hostNetwork` for the Linux DaemonSet.
 NOTE: setting this to `false` may cause issues accessing IMDSv2 if your account is not configured with an IP hop count of 2 | `true`

 ### Kubernetes Configuration